 Juggler festivals, or buskers festivals, are increasingly held in Switzerland during the summer months.
-Here, artists from all over the world present their artistic performances.
-Juggler festivals can be found for example in St. Gallen, Lenzburg, Basel, Lucerne, Bern, Neuchâtel, Interlaken and many more.
+Here, artists from all over the world perform their artistic acts.
+Juggler festivals are held, for example, in St. Gallen, Lenzburg, Basel, Lucerne, Bern, Neuchâtel, Interlaken and many more.
 The entrance is free, but the artists are very happy about your voluntary contribution, from which they finance their life.

-Between April and September, Streetfood Festivals are held at numerous locations in Switzerland.
+Between April and September, Streetfood Festivals take place at numerous locations in Switzerland.
 Admission to the festivals is free, although you'll have to pay for the food afterwards, of course.
 How much is up to you.

 In numerous cities, free music events are held time and again, especially in the summer.
 These include, for example, the Music Weeks in Winterthur, the New Orleans Festival in St. Gallen, "em Beppi si Jazz" in Basel and occasional concerts at the Montreux Jazz Festival.

 Almost every city holds a city festival once a year.
-Be it the "Lozärn Fäscht" in Lucerne, the Bern city festival, the Chur festival, the St. Gallen festival or the Basel Bundesfeier.
-In many lakeside towns, there is also often, though not always annually, a Seenachtfest.
-These include Zurich, Rapperswil-Jona, Biel, Spiez and Romanshorn.
-The big fireworks displays are particularly spectacular.
+Be it the "Lozärn Fäscht" in Lucerne, the Bern city festival, the Churer festival, the St. Gallerfest or the Basel Bundesfeier.
+In addition, many lakeside cities frequently, though not always annually, have a Seenachtfest.
+These include Zurich, Rapperswil-Jona, Biel, Spiez or Romanshorn.
+The big fireworks are particularly spectacular.

-The world's largest annual techno party in Zurich is open to the public free of charge and takes place every August.
+The world's biggest annual techno party in Zurich is open to the public free of charge and takes place every August.

 Between the end of February and the beginning of March, Fasnacht takes place in Switzerland, especially in the Catholic cantons as well as in Basel.
 During this carnival, people dress up and party in the streets as well as in bars, restaurants and clubs.
 On the street you can participate in various parties and watch the parades for free.

 Watching animals, learning more about them and exploring their habitat is often an exciting experience for young and old.
-In various forests or wildlife parks you have the opportunity to observe different animals for free
+In various forests or wildlife parks you have the opportunity to observe a wide variety of animals for free.

 Throughout Switzerland, there are numerous wildlife parks that are accessible free of charge.
 These include, for example:

-You can discover the approximately 5,000 m² bear park on the Aare River in Bern for free.
-Here you can visit the bears Björk, Finn, Ursina and Berna right next to the old town of Bern
+You can discover the approximately 5,000 m² bear park on the Aare in Bern for free.
+Here you can visit the bears Björk, Finn, Ursina and Berna right next to Bern's old town.

 In squirrel forests, such as in Arosa, in Lenzerheide or in Bougy, you can get up close and personal with the cute rodents.
 If you have some hazelnuts with you, they will be even happier about your visit.